By Ryan Myers on Apr 30, 2018 10:02:00 AM

 Indeed, sales people face a stressful work environment, and sales managers need to know how to navigate their staff through the ups and downs of the profession.
 Often, this skill separates the most successful companies from the ones that merely tread water.
 So what’s the secret, then?
 How can you get the most from your sales team?
-Well you can start by taking a few tips from experienced sales consultants; to that end, here are four ways you can inspire your sales team:
+Well you can start by taking a few tips from experienced sales consultants; to that end, here are four ways to motivate your sales team:

 No one wants to set meager goals.
 After all, what determined professional thinks small and only aims for modest targets?
 In truth though, setting too lofty goals can actually have a detrimental effect on your sales team.
 Because it’s so difficult to reach overly ambitious targets, you could inadvertently create a negative vibe around your office.
 Failure to meet a goal –– no matter how stratospheric –– can still cause frustration within your staff.
 Some would argue that falling short of a massive aim is better than attaining a humble figure.
 However, if you want to boost your team’s morale, make sure to underscore every victory.
 Additionally, setting team goals can provide a nice alternative to tracking individual performance.
 Not only will this likely increase camaraderie, it also takes the pressure off somewhat.
 Effective goal-setting is a delicate balance, but you should always try your best to get it right.